daemon/log.pub.d/write/explore/metaresearch.md

    1. Is my task interesting and my approach new?
 Do literature search before novel design.
    2. Would baselines outperform my approach?
 Do baselines before novel methods.
    3. Is this task beyond my current resources?
 Do planning before execution.
-3. **Abandon boring projects.** If this project no longer excites you, you definitely won't excite the reader, who might not be excited _even when_ you are excited.
+3. **Be flexible.** If a story isn't working, modify it to be better.
+If a project no longer excites you, you definitely won't excite the reader, who might not be excited _even when_ you are excited.
 Further, you won't care if it gets published, and academia isn't for prestige or wealth.
 4. **Avoid security through obscurity.** If your design has a potential flaw, you must either explicitly justify it or change it.
-It's not only unethical but also pathetic to mislead yourself and others.
+It's unethical and wasteful to mislead yourself and others.